The-Bigger-Pie/getting-started-workshop/tutorials/2-git-hub-branches.md

 ![image of a merge conflict](./../assets/mergeconflict.png)

-Sometimes you can not dcide on your own what code needs to stay and what code can be thrown out.
+Sometimes you can not decide on your own what code needs to stay and what code can be thrown out.
 Then you need to check who wrote the code and ask that person to do the merge with you.

 - ways to prevent big merge conflicts:
   - pull changes often